AishwaryaSatpute29/Sales_Dashboard/README.md

-# Sales_Dashboard
-Developed an interactive Power BI dashboard to analyze and present comprehensive insights into sales performance.
-The dashboard provides a clear view of key business metrics including total sales, profit, orders, and profit margin, along with year-over-year comparisons.
+# Sales Dashboard – Power BI Project
+## Project Overview:
+The Sales Performance Dashboard was developed to provide a comprehensive analysis of sales, profit, orders, and profit margin while enabling year-over-year comparisons.
+The objective of this project was to deliver actionable insights into business performance through interactive visualizations and KPIs in Power BI.
+## Dataset Used:
+- <a href="https://github.com/AishwaryaSatpute29/Sales_Dashboard/blob/main/Sales%20Analysis%20Report.xlsx"> Dataset</a>